javacasm/osl-talk-meteorjs/readme.md

     curl https://install.meteor.com/ | sh

 For windows, there is an [installer](http://win.meteor.com)

 2.- Clone this repo

     git clone https://github.com/github-users-grx/osl-talk-meteorjs

-3.- Run a meteor app.
+3.- Run one of the meteor apps

-Each folder is a Meteor application with a minimal documentation.
-Each of which shows vaguely  the main components of Meteor.
+Each folder is a Meteor application with a minimal documentati.
 So go to one folder and do

     meteor

 4.- Play with it

 Write some code, broke the app and see what's wrong.
 If you want to know more [create an issue](https://github.com/github-users-grx/osl-talk-meteorjs/issues/new).

+# Meteor docs

+Meteor has [really good documentation](http://docs.meteor.com).
+Go check them out.

+# Node.js docs

+Meteor is written in [node.js](http://nodejs.org) server side.
+So you may find also useful [nodejs documentation](http://nodejs.org/api)